 So today there is no army in Iceland.
 However, they do have a coast guard that is armed with naval artillery and air defense radar stations located around the country and the National Commissioner´s National Security and Special Forces unit.
-That is pretty much the equivalent to the U.S. SWAT team.
+That is pretty much the equivalent of the U.S. SWAT team.

 The reason for Iceland not having a standing army is due to the small size of the nation as well as the cost of running one.
-In case someone attacks Iceland, every nation that is also a member in NATO is obligated to protect Iceland
+In case someone attacks Iceland, every nation that is also a member of NATO is obligated to protect Iceland

-Is the Icelandic police armed?
+Are the Icelandic police armed?

-The Icelandic police is also not armed with guns and there has only been one death caused by the Icelandic police in Iceland.
+The Icelandic police are also not armed with guns and there has only been one death caused by the Icelandic police in Iceland.
 That was in December 2013, when the police responded to reports of a shotgun fire in an apartment in Reykjavík.
 First, they tried to surrender the man with tear gas, however, when that did not work, they entered the apartment.
 Two policemen were injured by shotgun fire and one of them was even hit in the head.
 Thankfully he was wearing a ballistic helmet and survived.
 It was not until then that they returned fire.
 The National Police Commissioner immediately apologized to the man´s family and the policemen were offered counseling.

 The Icelandic people are usually very proud that there is no standing army and there have even been several protests regarding the NATO agreement.
 Walks were held between Reykjavík and the Keflavík military base (50 km walk) through the year 1960-1991.
 When the agreement was made in 1949, there was also a big protest where the police had to use tear gas at the protesters.